google/xls/docs_src/tutorials/how_to_use_procs.md

-# DSLX Tutorial: Intro to procs
+# DSLX Tutorial: How to use procs

-Up to this point, our tutorials have described stateless, non-communicating, combinational modules.
-To add state or communication with other actors, we need to venture into the exciting land of procs!

-**Procs**, short for "communicating sequential processes", are the means by which DSLX models sequential and stateful modules.
 A proc contains:

 *   A *`init`* function that initializes the proc state.
 *   A *`config`* function that spawns any other dependent/child procs needed for